-This estimate of the total cost of IAS is based on available literature and survey results and it provides an improved estimate for a data-deficient continent (Diagne et al. in press).
+This estimate of the total cost of IAS is based on available literature and survey results and it provides an improved estimate for a data-deficient continent (Diagne et al. 2021).
 We have added to the knowledge base of the costs of IAS by: including survey data from across the continent, including from countries where no data were found in the literature, by extrapolating species costs from one AEZ to similar AEZs across the continent, by the inclusion of the cost of reduced livestock derived income; and by the inclusion of research and labour costs, which are generally not included in estimates of the costs of IAS.
 Lost livestock derived income is of particular importance within the African context, where capital is often held as livestock (Ouma et al. 2003).
 In addition, labour costs are critical within African agriculture, as land preparation, weeding and pest control are generally undertaken manually, but labour is often not seen as a cost.
 Therefore, inclusion of weeding costs of IAS provides a closer estimation of the actual costs of IAS to the agricultural sector.

 Taken together, our results indicate that IAS have major impacts on people’s livelihoods, because women and children spend a lot of time weeding IAS, because crop yields are significantly reduced and because degradation of grassland habitats by IAS reduces livestock carrying capacity, which affects people’s income and capital.
 The results of the survey further illustrate the extent of non-monetary ecological and societal impacts caused by IAS across the continent.
 Hence, there is an urgent need for measures to mitigate current and prevent future IAS impacts.